sdsen/icdcn-demo-notes/cfp.md

 Networking technologies

-data and artificial intelligence for Healthcare
+Data and artificial intelligence for Healthcare

 **Submission Guidelines:**